 While answering this question, begin with stating facts and figures about the company, and how well you understand its operations or the company’s connections to expand its business.
 Sum it up stating your interest in the company’s operations.

-19. Why you think should we hire you?
+19. Why do you think should we hire you?

 Align the company’s mission statement with your values and goals.
-During the interview, start with detailing your accomplishments.
+During the interview, start by detailing your accomplishments.
 Add how you might help them accomplish their business goals.